KittyGiraudel/sass-guidelines/index.md

     overflow: hidden;
     margin: 0 auto }
 {% endhighlight %}

+> Are nested selectors required to come after declarations?
+The example does so, but the rules aren't explicit.
+If so, that does mean that any properties added by mixins with `@content` can't be overridden.

 Adding to those CSS-related guidelines, we want to pay attention to: